 Switzerland is home to over 40 glaciers, making for an epic elopement backdrop.
 The largest of Switzerland’s glaciers, the Aletsch Glacier, holds over 11-billion tons of ice.
-We’ve compiled a guide on glaciers you can’t miss in Europe, so you should check that out!
+I’ve compiled a guide on glaciers you can’t miss in Europe, so you should check that out!

 The Best Skiing in the World

 It’s no secret that Switzerland is home to some of the best skiing in the world.
 If you’re looking to hold an adventurous ski wedding, be sure to check out Mürren, Zermatt, and Saint Moritz.